Is root canal treatment painful?

 - Difficulty in eating and need to replace the missing tooth with much more costly options than initial root canal.

 - Aesthetic issues arising from missing tooth visible in smile.

-If you need a root filling or more complex reroot canal therapy, book a consultation with Dr Mahya to assess your tooth, discuss options and the treatment and put you mind at ease.
+If you require a root treatment, more complex root canal re-treatment or root surgery, please book a consultation with our specialist endodontist, Dr Mahya Farmani to assess your tooth, discuss options, the treatment and put you mind at ease.